Child maintenance arrangements

 You have three different options to choose from when it comes to arranging child maintenance.

-After you apply, the Child Maintenance Service should contact HM Revenue & Customs to find out the other parent’s income.
+After you apply for child maintenance the Child Maintenance Service will contact HM Revenue & Customs to find out the other parent’s income.

 Maintenance when you and your children’s other parent share their care

 Shared care is where a child stays overnight with the parent who pays maintenance.
-This reduces the amount of maintenance payable to you.
+This affects the amount of child maintenance the Child Maintenance Service calculates is payable to you.